James Elliott (medical administrator)

 Elliott became a fellow of the American College of Surgeons in 1926, and in the following year, a foundation fellow of the College of Surgeons of Australasia.
 In the 1936 King's Birthday Honours, he was appointed a Knight Bachelor, for public services.
-Elliott was involved with the Order of St John (chartered 1888) and in 1955 was promoted to Bailiff Grand Cross of the Order of St John.
+Elliott was involved with the Order of St John (chartered 1888), and in 1955, was promoted to Bailiff Grand Cross of the Order of St John.

+In 1965, a stained-glass window of St Luke (the patron saint of surgeons) was installed in Elliott's memory in the Nurses' Memorial Chapel at Wellington Hospital.
+It was designed by Martin Roestenburg and donated by Elliott's three sons.